sSpectrem/About-Me-/README.md

 - my online vocabulary is usually borrowed from my friends and their personalities and how they act or say, please do not be surprised.

-- I get really protective and clingy with friends I really like or friends I'm close with. please do not let me be an obstacle and interact with my friends even if I'm acting like rabid, just ignore me and strike a convo with them! (if they're down to talk xd)
+- I get really protective and clingy with friends I really like or friends I'm close with. please do not let me be an obstacle and interact with my friends even if I'm acting rabid, just ignore me and strike a convo with them! (if they're down to talk xd)

 LIKES:
 - the color purple
 - wemmbu
 - taxduo (platonic obv)
 - nosspectre (romantic pls don't execute me)
+- wemmbu
+- wemmbu
+- wemmbu
+- wemmbu
+- wemmbu
+- ubmmew
+- wemmbu
 - nosferatu (forsaken)
 - cats
 - seafood